kowainik/org/style-guide.md

 data User = User Int String
 ```

-Field name for `newtype` must start with the `un` prefix followed by the type name.
+The field name for a `newtype` must be prefixed by `un` followed by the type name.

 ```haskell
 newtype Size = Size { unSize :: Int }